Pr00xxy/magento2-spamfilter/README.md

 # SpamFilter

-A plug and play ready module for magento 2 that helps store owners tackle the frustration of dealing spam users created by bots and/or foreign spam factories.
+A plug and play ready module for Magento 2 that helps store owners tackle the frustration of dealing spam users created by bots and/or foreign spam factories.

 ## Installation